Zalgoo/.github/profile/README.md

-# About Zwarb
+# About Zalgo
-> Zwarb is an organization dedicated to creating diverse and interesting software projects, ranging from simple desktop utilities to web-based games.
+> Zalgo is an organization dedicated to creating diverse and interesting software projects, ranging from simple desktop utilities to web-based games.
 The organization's current focus is on open-source development and experimentation with different technologies.

 - **Website:** [zeqqe.dev](https://zeqqe.dev)
-- **About the Developer:** Zwarb is solely operated by [Zeqqqe](https://github.com/zeqqqe)
+- **About the Developer:** Zalgo is solely operated by [Zeqqqe](https://github.com/zeqqqe)

 ---